dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

 [launch the Streamlit app](../dlt-ecosystem/visualizations/exploring-the-data.md) to see the changed data.

 :::note
-Do not rename the tables or columns in the yaml file. `dlt` infers those from the data so the schema will be recreated.
+Do not rename the tables or columns in the YAML file. `dlt` infers those from the data, so the schema will be recreated.
-You can [adjust the schema](../general-usage/resource.md#adjust-schema) in Python before resource is loaded.
+You can [adjust the schema](../general-usage/resource.md#adjust-schema) in Python before the resource is loaded.
 :::

 ### Reorder columns
 To reorder the columns in your dataset, follow these steps:

 1. Initial Run: Execute the pipeline to obtain the import and export schemas.
 1. Modify Export Schema: Adjust the column order as desired in the export schema.
 1. Sync Import Schema: Ensure that these changes are mirrored in the import schema to maintain consistency.
 1. Delete Dataset: Remove the existing dataset to prepare for the reload.
 1. Reload Data: Reload the data.
 The dataset should now reflect the new column order as specified in the import YAML.

 These steps ensure that the column order in your dataset matches your specifications.